Core Curriculum

 All students are required to complete the following core course requirements, and they are strongly encouraged to do so in accordance with the schedule outlined by your degree program.
 Failure to do so may delay a student’s ability to graduate.
 Students should check out Degree Works to verify requirements for your program.

-Table 1: List of core course requirements
+Table 1: List of Core Course Requirements

 In Math, Basic Sciences, and Computing